Woven Threads - Handcrafted Ceremonies. Wedding and Funeral Celebrant and Officiant serving Guelph, Toronto and area

 RSS Feed

-Woven Threads - Handcrafted Ceremonies Christine Lafazanos, Celebrant
+Woven Threads - Handcrafted Ceremonies Chris Lafazanos, Ceremony Guide

 Based in Guelph, serving surrounding areas including Elora, Fergus, Kitchener, Waterloo, Cambridge, Hamilton, and Toronto.